Pemberton railway station: Facilities

-This station is unmanned, however it is accessible via steep ramps from street level.
+This station is unstaffed, however it is accessible via steep ramps from street level.
 There is no disabled access at this station.
 Step-free access is provided to both platforms.

 Basic shelters are located on each platform, along with digital display screens and timetable poster boards.

 (as of 2020) a self service ticket machine has been installed on the Wigan-bound platform.
 Passengers must purchase tickets from this machine using a debit or credit card before boarding a train.
 Passengers wishing to pay by cash must use the ticket machine to gain a Promise to Pay notice for their journey so that they can pay the fare with the on board conductor or at the destination station.
 This route has penalty fares in operation so failure to produce a valid ticket or Promise to Pay notice can result in you paying twice the amount of the original fare or £20.00 (whichever is greater).